zi-lin/MC/README.md

 ## word embeddings

-`word_vec.txt` is the embeddings of words occuring in the datasets, trained through CBOW models (word2vec).
+`skipgram.txt` and `cbow.txt` is the embeddings of words occuring in the datasets, trained through skip-gram and CBOW models (word2vec) respectively.
 The dimension is set to 50 and the window size 5.

 ## Result
 ### Overall result